Today's Wordle hints and answer — solution #1,519, August 16

 Finally, try out possibilities.
 So long as you don't press 'Enter' you can try possible answers to see how they look on screen.
 Put in likely letters plus any you know are definitely in the word, then mentally change one to the other available options.
 This technique has worked for me multiple times, and it's particularly helpful when the word in question is not an obvious one (like FJORD or ISLET).

-But if you're still struggling with Wordle, check out how Tom's Guide's Wordle experts have honed their strategy after playing a lot of Wordle after it first launched.
+But if you're still struggling with Wordle, check out how Tom's Guide's Wordle experts have honed their strategy after playing every Wordle so far and losing only once.

-We also have plenty of Wordle tips and tricks to share, like how we've analyzed every Wordle answer used to look for trends and have some further advice for you there.
+We also have plenty of Wordle tips and tricks to share, like how we've analyzed every Wordle answer to look for patterns and have some further advice for you there.
 And if you're new to the game you should also take a look at our What is Wordle? guide.

 What else should I know about Wordle?